alexyelking/link-shortener/back/README.md

 Docker and Docker-compose are required to run

-1. Duplicate «.env.example» and rename to «.env»
+1. Duplicate «.env.example» and rename to «.env» **in root folder**

 ```
 cp .env.example .env
 ```

+In «.env» specify all the necessary information or leave the existing one

+2. Duplicate «.env.example» and rename to «.env» **in «app» folder**

-2. In «.env»
+In «.env» Specify all the necessary information

-   2.1.
-Specify a free port for «MYSQL», «APACHE2» and «RABBITMQ_UI», or leave the one that has already been installed

-   2.2.
-Specify your telegram bot token and your chat ID for notification.

-   2.3.
-Specify the limits of link abbreviations: "REDIS_LIMIT_COUNT" and "REDIS_LIMIT_TIME", where the first is the number of abbreviations, and the second is how long it takes to make a certain number of abbreviations.
-The time limit is specified in seconds

 3. Git config core file mode must be false